 Looking to make something totally unique?
 You can create your own social media icons easily in Picsart on web and on mobile.
 Here’s how to do it in the web editor:

 Step 1) Open the Picsart web editor and select the 1:1 square template to automatically get the right image ratio.

 Step 2) Select from Photos, Stickers, and Effects on the left navigation panel to pick the perfect background for your social media icon.

 Step 3) Upload the social platform’s icon file via Photos on the left panel and adjust to center it on your background.

 Step 4) When you’re happy with your icon, select Download in the upper right corner to save your project and add it to your marketing materials.

-Here’s how to create your own in the mobile app:
+Here’s how to create your own flat social media icons in the mobile app:

 Step 2) Use any of the Brush, Stickers, Filters, and Mask tools to create a custom background that fits with your brand.